-Lesson 8: Apps and Problem Solving
+Lesson 7: Apps and Storage

+(5)

+(6)

+Unplugged

+UNIT

 Overview

 This lesson reviews the input, output, storage, and processing aspects of a computer in a context that is relevant and familiar to students: apps.
-In pairs, students evaluate various smartphone applications to analyze the specific problems that they were designed to solve, the inputs that they need to work, and the processing that turns those inputs into the desired output.
+In pairs, students evaluate smartphone applications to analyze the specific problems that they were designed to solve, the inputs that they need to work, and the processing that turns those inputs into the desired output, and what information they would want to store for later.
 The class concludes with a discussion that connects the lesson to apps students are more familiar with.

 Purpose

 In Chapter 1 of this unit, students learned the problem solving process.
 In Chapter 2, students learned how computers solve problems.
 At this point, students know that computers are information processing machines that can do four things with information: input, output, store, and process.
-In this final lesson before the unit project, students choose between various types of input that may be needed to solve a particular problem and describe the processing and storage that a computer would do to produce the desired output.
+In this final lesson before the unit project, students look at types of input that may be needed to solve a particular problem and describe the processing and storage that a computer would do to produce the desired output.
 This should prepare them to eventually design their own app to address a problem and explain how that app would work.

-Agenda

-Warm Up (5 min) Solving Problems with Computers Activity (40 min) App Exploration Wrap Up (10 min) Sharing Findings Extension Activities App Store Exploration
+Assessment Opportunities

+1. Describe how information can be processed to solve a particular problem.

+On pages 2 and 4 of the activity guide, students explain how to process information to solve a problem.
+Check to see that their answers are reasonable.
+Note that the answers in the exemplar may not be the only correct solution to the problem.

+2. Identify a possible source of a given input.

+The middle columns of the charts in the activity guide ask students to find a source for various inputs.
+Check that the answers are reasonable given the type of information, using the exemplar for guidance.

+3. Determine what information should be stored on a device for later.

+The last prompt in the main activity asks students to think of data that should or should not be stored on a smartphone.
+Prompt students to defend their reasoning about what types of data should

 View on Code Studio

 Objectives

 Students will be able to: